-• Types of activities that require prior written approval from the Forest Service, including construction, reconstruction, and non-routine maintenance of the powerline; non-emergency vegetation management; and road and trail construction and reconstruction in support of the powerline; and
+• Types of activities that require prior written approval from the Forest Service, including construction, reconstruction, and non-routine maintenance of the powerline; nonemergency vegetation management; and road and trail construction and reconstruction in support of the powerline; and and emergency maintenance of the powerline and non-emergency and emergency vegetation management for the powerline;

+• Timeframes for:

-- Timeframes for: - The owner or operator to notify the Forest Service of routine, nonroutine, and emergency maintenance of the powerline and nonemergency and emergency vegetation management for the powerline; - The owner or operator to request approval from the Forest Service of non-routine maintenance of and non-emergency vegetation management for the powerline; and - The authorized officer to respond to a request by the owner or operator for approval of non-routine maintenance of and non-emergency vegetation management for the powerline. - Procedures for prior Forest Service approval of non-emergency vegetation management and emergency vegetation management of the powerline without prior Forest Service approval; and
+• The owner or operator to notify the Forest Service of routine, non-routine,

+• The owner or operator to request approval from the Forest Service of nonroutine maintenance of and nonemergency vegetation management for the powerline; and

+• The authorized officer to respond to a request by the owner or operator for approval of non-routine maintenance of and non-emergency vegetation management for the powerline.

+• Procedures for prior Forest Service approval of non-emergency vegetation management and emergency vegetation management of the powerline without prior Forest Service approval; and

-• Procedures for modification of an approved operating plan or agreement.
+Procedures for modification of an approved operating plan or agreement.

-Per Section 512(c)(4)(A), paragraph (h)(6) of the proposed rule would require proposed operating plans and agreements to be reviewed and approved in accordance with procedures developed jointly by the Forest Service and the United States Department of the Interior, Bureau of Land Management.
+Per Section 512(č)(4)(A), paragraph (h)(6) of the proposed rule would require proposed operating plans and agreements to be reviewed and approved in accordance with procedures developed jointly by the Forest Service and the United States Department of the Interior, Bureau of Land Management.
 Paragraph (h)(6), consistent with Section 512(c)(4), would require these procedures to specify timeframes for:

-- Submission of agency comments on a proposed operating plan or agreement; - Approval of a proposed operating plan or agreement, to the maximum extent practicable, within 120 days from the date the proposed operating plan or agreement was submitted; and - Approval of any necessary modifications to an approved operating plan or agreement.
+• Submission of agency comments on a proposed operating plan or agreement;

+• Approval of a proposed operating plan or agreement, to the maximum extent practicable, within 120 days from the date the proposed operating plan or agreement was submitted; and

+• Approval of any necessary modifications to an approved operating plan or agreement.